shamira01/trading_bot/README.md

 # Trading Bot

-A simple cryptocurrency trading bot project with a React frontend and Flask backend that interacts with the Binance testnet API to place orders.
+This cryptocurrency trading bot features a React frontend and Flask backend that interact with the Binance testnet API to place buy and sell orders.
+Users can execute trades through an intuitive interface while the backend securely manages order processing and communication with Binance.
+This project enables testing of automated trading strategies in a risk-free environment.

 ---